srini31/SDCar_p1_FindLaneLines/README.md

 6) To draw a single line on left and right lanes, I created the draw_lines_new() function.
 Here I split small linesegments into left and right using the slope and finally found a mean value for center and slope for all the lines.
 Then a line is drawn from the bottom of the image to the start vertices of the region of interest that pass through this center point.
 7) Finally I created the weighted lines and flipped r,g,b values to get the required red color overlaid on the image

-add edge detection, canny lines, hough transform, final lines
 ![solidwhitecurve image][image1]

+Add edge detection, canny lines, hough transform to get the final output lines

 sample output